 Do you ever lose yourself to thought and ruminate over ‘what ifs’ and ‘should haves’?
 Ruminating thoughts are responsible for bringing us to a state of extreme worry that converts into anxiety.
+These thoughts generate anxiety.

 But why does this happen?